 Because of their higher temperature tolerances and smooth surface finish (especially when electropolished), stainless steel trays are much easier to thoroughly sterilize than plastic trays.
 Sterilization operation temperatures that would melt plastic trays would cause no damage to a steel tray.
 This can help kill bacteria and viruses that are resistant to chemical-based sterilization methods.

 The CDC generally prescribes steam sterilization temperatures between 121°C (250°F) and 132°C (270°F).
 These temperatures are significantly higher than the maximum use temperature for most polymers, which is around 74°C (165°F).

-Also, the smooth surface of electropolished stainless steel make it incredibly difficult for fluids and other contaminants to adhere to the tray—which makes removing such contaminants much easier and more reliable.
+Also, the smooth surface of electropolished stainless steel makes it incredibly difficult for fluids and other contaminants to adhere to the tray—which makes removing such contaminants much easier and more reliable.

-Because plastics are susceptible to absorbing fluids over time, they’ll become discolored and contaminated over time.
+Because plastics are susceptible to absorbing fluids, they’ll become discolored and contaminated over time.
 Also, their susceptibility to becoming scratched or cracked following an impact further limits their useful life.
 In fact, many plastic medical trays are designed as single-use items to be used once and thrown away because of these flaws.

-- Increased Environmental Friendliness.
-When you dispose of a plastic tray, where does that tray go?
-Hopefully, the answer is into a recycling center (if the plastic is reusable).
-However, there will always still be some waste created by the recycling process.
+When compared to steel, plastic is a highly unsustainable product.
+When plastic trays are disposed of, they are either thrown into the trash or sent to a recycling center (if the plastic is even reusable).
+However, there will always be some waste created by the recycling process.
 By using the same stainless steel trays for years, you can minimize the waste generated by your company, improving your reputation for eco-friendliness.

-Learn more about how you can benefit from using stainless steel medical trays by contacting the experts at Marlin Steel!
-We’re happy to help you find the perfect custom tray to meet your needs—and have years of experience in helping others in the medical industry.
+Learn more about how you can benefit from using stainless steel surgical trays by contacting the experts at Marlin Steel!
+They have years of experience in helping others in the medical industry and will be happy to help you find the perfect custom tray to meet your needs.